wmabee/oi-api-ruby-1/api_issues.md

 ## HTTP Status codes inconsistent when a resource doesn't exist

-When various operations are carried out on id's that do not exist, there are many inconsistencies in the various responses:
+When various operations are carried out on id's that do not exist, there are many inconsistencies in the various responses.
+All of the endpoints below should behave consistently when carrying out a request against a resource that does not exist:

 #### PUT /advertisers/9999999999999/